Leaderboard

 5 points

-I tend to root for either strong ridging or strong troughing this time of year.
-Strong ridging to get traditionally “nice” Spring weather and strong troughing for the dynamic and interesting, showers and sun breaks type of days, hopefully with hail and lightning if we’re really lucky.5 points
+7. I tend to root for either strong ridging or strong troughing this time of year.
+Strong ridging to get traditionally “nice” Spring weather and strong troughing for the dynamic and interesting, showers and sun breaks type of days, hopefully with hail and lightning if we’re really lucky.

-Mariners Baseball: Who cares about winning games!
-We've got garlic fries! lol5 points
+8. Mariners Baseball: Who cares about winning games!
+We've got garlic fries! lol

-Yeah my house had somewhere between 60 to 70.
+9. Yeah my house had somewhere between 60 to 70.
 Thankfully my street didn't get anything knocked down.
 I'm fine for those wondering.
 I'm waiting for our internet to return.
 Other than a few power bumps I we got lucky.
 About 15000 people lost power in the area.
-Nearby locations had confirmed tornado touchdowns, up to EF1 damage.5 points
+Nearby locations had confirmed tornado touchdowns, up to EF1 damage.

 4 points